-For the preliminary round, half of the teams will compete in Session A (6:00 pm to 7:30 pm) and half will compete in Session B (7:30 pm to 9:00 pm).
-A sample session schedule for the first session is provided below.
+For the preliminary round, half of the teams will compete in Session A and half will compete in Session B. A sample session schedule for the first session is provided below.

 Advancing teams: Based on the judges scoring in the preliminary round, eight teams will advance to the semifinal round.
 The top two teams will advance to the final round.